 Europe's air passenger protections (a regulation called EC 261) is one of the most thorough air passenger rights laws available - and it doesn't only protect Europeans.
 In fact, if your flight took off in an EU airport, or you were flying to Europe on an EU airline, you're protected by EC 261 as well.

-So even though Paris Orly Airport (ORY) isn't within the EU, it's still one of the most useful laws for air travelers, and worth knowing about.
+So even though Paris Orly Airport (STR) isn't within the EU, it's still one of the most useful laws for air travelers, and worth knowing about.